akvo/akvo-product-design/RSR/Features/56-RSRv3_Search_Filter/2-RSRv3_Search_Filter_Functional.md

 Auto-completion of search terms would be desirable, but we would need to determine what words/strings can be used to populate the completion process.

+## User problems
+1. Users cannot find projects and organisations easily.

+## User stories
+5. Klaus can find the information he is looking for.

 ### Key search functionality
 - Search available on all text fields
 - Advanced search on specific fields or field sets